-[music] If you liked this content, share it or like us.
-If you want to join the conversation or connect with us, please visit us at www.firstclearing.com.
-This content is provided for general informational purposes only.
+[music] This content is provided for general informational purposes only.
 The views expressed by non-affiliated guest speakers are their own and do not necessarily reflect the opinion of First Clearing or its affiliates.
+First Clearing and its affiliates do not endorse any guest speakers or their companies, and therefore give no assurances as to the quality of their products and services.
 This channel is not monitored by First Clearing.
 For more information on our podcasts, visit firstclearing.com.
-First Clearing is a trade name used by Wells Fargo Clearing Services, LLC, member SIPC, a registered brokerdealer and non-bank affiliate of Wells Fargo & Company.
-Copyright 2018.
+First Clearing is a trade name used by Wells Fargo Clearing Services, LLC, member SIPC, a registered broker-dealer and non-bank affiliate of Wells Fargo & Company.
+Copyright 2022.
 Wells Fargo Clearing Services, LLC.
 All rights reserved.
 First Clearing provides correspondent services to broker-dealers and does not provide services to the general public.